nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/jsf-and-ajax-tips-and-how-to-index/double-click-shield.md

 ---
 {{! excerpt}}

-The "Double Click Shield" feature is enabled in the JSF interface and it addresses the issue described in the page [I Get an Error When I Click on Two Links Quickly]({{page space='nxdoc58' page='i-get-an-error-when-i-click-on-two-links-quickly'}}).

-{{! /excerpt}}

 The Double Click Shield prevents a form from being submitted twice.
-When you click many times on the same button that launches a&nbsp;server-side action, the feature will let the first click launch the action but will prevent any additional click.
+When you click many times on the same button that launches a server-side action, the feature will let the first click launch the action but will prevent any additional click.
 This is possible thanks to a jQuery plugin which listens to the submit event of a given form.

+{{! /excerpt}}

-Through a custom JSF Form Renderer, we add the dedicated CSS style class&nbsp; `<span style="color: rgb(34,34,34);">doubleClickShielded</span>` &nbsp;to all&nbsp;`h:form`&nbsp;handled by Nuxeo.
+Through a custom JSF Form Renderer, we add the dedicated CSS style class `doubleClickShielded` to all `h:form` handled by Nuxeo.
 When a page is loaded, the jQuery plugin will then enable the shield on all form flagged with this CSS class.
-(Note that the shield is not enabled on&nbsp;`a4j:form`&nbsp;since it serializes its submits).
+(Note that the shield is not enabled on `a4j:form` since it serializes its submits).

 You can see the shield in action when a "Request in progress" message is displayed at the top right corner of the window: